volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

 unit-test [anti-patterns](https://stackoverflow.com/questions/333682/unit-testing-anti-patterns-catalogue)
 I've previously mentioned.

-#### Layout of Tests

 So, yes, there's a lot of tacit knowledge that we can borrow from the community to craft good unit and integration tests.
 And this isn't the end of the story.
 There are other emerging ideas worth mentioning.
 For instance, the recent idea about the
 [layout of tests](https://www.yegor256.com/2023/01/19/layout-of-tests.html)
 emphasizes the importance of maintaining a structured "layout" for both